 - Logos and images.
 While I am not a graphic designer, I have heard from graphic design friends and colleagues, that logos and images should first be developed with print implementation in mind.
-From what I understand, print quality, material, and resources used in print dictate much about logo and and branding design, whereas web images are fairly consistent in terms of media.
+Print quality, material, and resources used in print dictate much about logo and and branding design, whereas web images are fairly consistent in terms of media.
 It’s easier to adapt a print image for the web than a web image for print.
+This has a lot to do with how the images are designed between vector images (print) and raster images (web).
+Vectors are built with lines, whereas rasters are built with pixels, so that’s why a raster image for your logo won’t work; it can’t be blown up and will pixelate.

 - Branding.
-Most web marketing is ineffective when it comes to branding except when it comes to social media when you develop your brand following.
+Most web marketing is ineffective when it comes to a full-scale branding campaign except when it comes to social media when you develop your brand following.
 Print is very focused on branding messages (posters, logos, signage, newspaper advertising) and impressions.
 Clicks are what matters with web – likes, ad clicks, ratings, etc. – so the impressions are less of a defining factor.
 While the web is a tremendous discovery tool, it isn’t always a fantastic branding tool.
+The exception to this would be banners, display advertising, and media like that.

 - Content.
 The type of content you use between online and offline channels is often very different.
 While it depends entirely upon what media you’re exploring, the content, contextual guidelines, and sales messaging differs greatly between online and offline media.